Northern Grown Perennials

 Room Only'

-reciprocal seedling of JURASSIC PARK displaying consistently.
-Each season
+this reciprocal seedling of JURASSIC PARK displaying consistently.
+Each

-there has been the intent to introduce this stalwart performer, but as
+season there has been the intent to introduce this stalwart performer, but

 and it didn’t happen.